Frequently Asked Questions

 What happens to bank accounts when someone dies?

-Sole accounts are frozen as soon as the bank is notified.
+Accounts in their sole name are frozen as soon as the bank is told.
 Joint accounts usually pass to the surviving account holder.
-Most banks will release funds for funeral costs before probate is granted.
-Each bank has its own probate threshold, typically £5,000 to £50,000, below which they may release funds without probate.
+Most banks will release money for funeral costs before probate is granted, so do ask.
+Each bank has its own probate threshold, typically £5,000 to £50,000, below which they may release funds without it.

 Do I need to notify every bank separately?